-I’m not a vegetarian myself, but a lot of my friends are, and I know how difficult it can be to find vegetarian food in Latin America.
+I’m not a vegetarian myself, but a lot of my friends are, and I know how difficult it can be to find vegetarian food in Mexico City.
 So I asked my good friend Laura Pollard from Go Go Brownie Mission for her take on how to survive Mexico city as a vegetarian.
 She lived here for four months, and sought out the best tips and restaurants if you’re vegan & vegetarian in Mexico City!

 Mexican cuisine is world renowned for its flavours, but it’s not exactly known for its veggie-friendly options.
 I had some mixed reactions when people here found out that I don’t eat meat.
 I eat fish from time to time, but try to keep my fish consumption to a minimum.
 Some people thought that I was doomed, and that without meat tacos my trip to Mexico would not be complete!
 Thankfully I’ve had no problems finding meat-free options here in Mexico City.
 In this post I will share some tips on where to go and what to eat, whether you’re vegan, vegetarian, flexitarian, pescatarian, or just looking for some veggie options for a change.

-Vegetarian and Vegan Restaurants in Mexico City
+Mexico City Vegetarian and Vegan Restaurants

 I’m going to start with this: yes, you can find vegetarian and vegan restaurants in Mexico City.
 If you are vegan, these will often be your best option for dining, as you can rest assured that everything you eat will adhere to your diet.